mahin12/mahin12/README.md

 <p>Thank you for taking the time to explore my GitHub!
 This repository is designed to highlight my progression in cybersecurity and the various projects I've been involved in.</p>

+Over recent years, my career has spanned various tech roles, driven by a passion for leveraging tech to tackle problems and improve user interactions.
+From resolving complex tech issues to overseeing service requests and implementing software solutions, these experiences have honed my IT skills and shaped my digital worldview.
+Eventually, I found my niche in cybersecurity, a field that captivates me with its intricate challenges in protecting digital infrastructures.
+My IT background laid the groundwork for a deep dive into cybersecurity.

 <h2>👨‍💻 Cybersecurity Projects:</h2>

 - <b>NMap Scanning project</b>